-If I am participating in a final phase of an AD/CVD investigation but did not participate in the corresponding preliminary phase, can I see BPI that was disclosed under APO during the preliminary phase?
+If I am participating in a final phase of an AD/CVD investigation but did not participate in the corresponding preliminary phase, can I see BPI which was disclosed under APO during the preliminary phase?

-An authorized applicant whose APO application has been granted has access to all BPI disclosed during both the preliminary phase and final phase of the AD/CVD investigation.
-If you represent a party already represented by a lead authorized applicant, please contact the lead authorized applicant for access to the BPI served by the Commission under APO prior to granting your APO access.
+An authorized applicant whose APO application has been granted has access to all BPI disclosed during both the preliminary phase and final phase investigations.
+If you represent a party already represented by a lead authorized applicant, please contact him or her for access to the BPI served by the Commission under APO prior to granting your APO access.
 Otherwise, the lead authorized applicant must submit a written request for the BPI to the Secretary.